 Located just 45 minutes away from Da Nang, Hoi An Ancient Town is one of the rare UNESCO World Heritages in Vietnam that is well-preserved.

 Sitting near the mouth of the Thu Bon River, Hoi An is where you can escape from the busy urban life and enjoy the peaceful ancient atmosphere.
 You will have the chance to travel back in time while walking through the narrow paths, visiting hundred-year-old pagodas, antique houses with mustard walls, reddish-brown tile roofs, and colorful lanterns.
 The roads and buildings are set up like a chessboard, so it will take a while to explore every corner.

 A peaceful corner of Hoi An

-Walking around Hoi An, you can find many types of artistic souvenirs such as lanterns, pictures, clothing, or jewelry.
-Exploring the cuisine like Banh Mi, Cao Lau, and Com Ga (Chicken Rice) is also a must.
-Although the dishes can be found in other places in the country, only in Hoi An could you find such unique variants which are enriched by the scare antique atmosphere and the taste of local chefs.
+Walking around Hoi An, you can find many artistic souvenirs, such as lanterns, pictures, clothing, or jewelry.
+Exploring the cuisines like Banh Mi, Cao Lau, and Com Ga (Chicken Rice) is also a must.
+Although the dishes can be found in other places in the country, only in Hoi An could you find such unique variants which are enriched by the antique atmosphere and the taste of local chefs.

 Check out our Hoi An Travel Guide for more detailed suggestions on what to do in this beautiful city.